-But it’s the end-of-series TOWIE special in Marbella which the fans most eagerly await for with many of the twists and turns from the series being revealed.
+But it’s the end-of-series TOWIE special in Marbella which the fans most eagerly await for with many of the twists and turns from the series being revealed (It really was Essex to Marbella, with a whole lot of Essex!).
 This special episode features the cast being filmed, much like their every-day filming style on their annual trip to the famous Spanish coastal resort.
 But what interests us is how your opinion of the famous Spanish holiday destination changes because of its association with the programme and its characters.

 Marbella has, for many years, been popular with holiday-makers from all over the world and is a city particularly noted for the presence of celebrities and the rich.
 Perhaps this reputation of the place is the reason why the glamorous image-conscious Essex bunch head there to top up their tans and get noticed at one of the many celebrity social events.
 But what has been noted is that the image of Marbella has changed slightly because of the programmes popularity and very often, when the word ‘Marbella’ is mentioned it is automatically associated with the TOWIE image.
 This is especially true for the younger teenage viewers who are the biggest audience, easily picking up and spreading famous catchphrases from the show like “No carbs before Marbs” (an ‘Essex dieting rule’ meaning ‘No carbohydrates before Marbella’).